JuliaLang/www.julialang.org/gsoc/2015/index.md

 to make it easier to find such errors would be to write a package that checks Julia's `src/` directory for missing GC roots.
 A Julia-based solution might leverage the [Clang.jl](https://github.com/ihnorton/Clang.jl) package to parse the C code, determine which call chains can trigger garbage collection, and then look for objects that lack GC root protection.
 Alternatively, the same strategy might be implemented in C++ by writing a plugin for [Clang's static analyzer](http://clang-analyzer.llvm.org/).
+Another attractive approach is to leverage [coccinelle](http://coccinelle.lip6.fr/).

 **Expected Results:** A tool that, when run against Julia's `src/` directory, highlights lines that need to have additional GC roots added.